kaisent/polyhermes-discord-bot-policies/terms-of-service.md

 ## Data and Privacy

-Use of the bot is also governed by our Privacy Policy: [paste your Privacy Policy URL here]
+Use of the bot is also governed by our Privacy Policy: [https://kaisent.github.io/polyhermes-discord-bot-policies/]

 ## Limitation of Liability